 We have the facilities available to safely and legally store the body at our off-site mortuary, and will transfer it to your chosen crematorium or burial site when the day for the farewell arrives.
 We’re with you for every step of this confusing journey, ensuring the day runs smoothly for the family and helping you plan down to the smallest detail.

 To find out more about a direct cremation or other funeral service, please don’t hesitate to reach out.
-You can contact our team online, or give us a call on 1300 95 95 35.
+You can contact our team online.
 We’re here for you 24 hours a day – so give us a call day or night to discuss arrangements for someone close to you.